-In the module navigation menu, select Reliability > Reliability Analytics.
+In the Applications menu, navigate to the RELIABILITY section, and then select Reliability Analytics.

 The RA Overview page appears.

 The tabs at the top of the page summarize the number of items in each category.
 You can select a tab to view one of the following lists: